vault27/Foundation/vxlan.md

 - Add anycast gateway to each SVI
 - Add L3 VNI to NVE interface

+## vPC
+- On NVE interfaces on both leafs we configure secondary IP as a virtual VTEP ID - Anycast VTEP - this secondary IP is configured on Loopback interface, which is used on NVE
+- Orphan interfaces hosts are not announced from Anycast VTEP
+- Hosts which are connected to vPC are announced via BGP with Next hop - Anycast VTEP
+- At that Spine will get 2 same updates from both Leafs with the same next hop and different RD and different router mac in extended communities
+- If 2 hosts are in the same subnet - no problems - DMAC is a host MAC which is behind vPC VTEP
+- If 2 hosts are in different subnets, then DMAC of VxLAN packet is Router MAC of paricular VTEP in vPC
+- For Underlay these 2 leafs - are 2 different boxes

 ## Configuration

 ### Static peers on Nexus - flood and learn, no EVPN